 The concept of churn in the retail industry is tricky since often there is no definite action that terminates a relationship, but rather a decline in frequency until the frequency is really low.
 Our model predicts this decline in frequency and present a likely timeline where normal frequency is still upheld by the customer.

-Even though the predictive churn and CLV scoring is built on complex data modelling, the output is easily accessible and actionable in Voyado.
+Even though the predictive churn and CLV scoring is built on complex data modelling, the output is easily accessible and actionable in Engage.

-The predictive model is essentially a churn scoring, trying to estimate which customer that is likely to churn, but includes a number of calculated values as well, explained below.
+The predictive model is essentially a churn scoring, trying to estimate which customer that is likely to churn, but includes several calculated values as well, explained below.

-The likelihood for churn is presented as a number between 0-1.
+The likelihood for churn is presented as a number between 0 and 1.
 The closer to 0 a customer is, the less likely the customer is to churn.
 From this value we also calculate other useful predictive values.

 Definitions of the predictive scorings

 A value based on customer history (purchases, open rates, clicks etc) and the results from our AI model.
 A value between 0 and 1 is calculated, indicating the likelihood for churn.
 From these scorings we also calculate customer activity level.

 0.51–0.75 = Declining (Medium churn score)